hungptit/tools/README.md

 * **codesearch** is faster than aglimpse and is as fast as Google codesearch for code searching purpose.
 The commercial version of codesearch is significantly faster than both **Google codesearch** and **aglimpse**.

-* **source2tests** is a static code analysis tool which can identify tests need to run for any source code changes.
-This command works well with large codebases with million lines of code.
+* **source2tests** is a static code analysis tool which can identify tests need to run for any source code change.
+This command works well with large codebases i.e projects with million lines of code.

 ## How can I use these commands? ##